gardener/documentation/hugo/content/050-tutorials/content/howto/service-cache-control/_index.md

 ## Problem

-**After updating your HTML and JS sources in your web application, the kubernetes cluster delivers outdated versions - why?**
+**After updating your HTML and JavaScript sources in your web application, the kubernetes cluster delivers outdated versions - why?**

 ## Preamble
-By default, the Kubernetes service pods are not accessible over the external network, but only from other pods within the Kubernetes cluster.
+By default, Kubernetes service pods are not accessible from the external network, but only from other pods within the same Kubernetes cluster.

-The Gardener cluster has a built-in configuration for HTTP load balancing called **Ingress**, the rules for external connectivity to Kubernetes services.
+The Gardener cluster has a built-in configuration for HTTP load balancing called **Ingress**, defining rules for external connectivity to Kubernetes services.
 Users who want external access to their Kubernetes services create an ingress resource that defines rules, including the URI path, backing service name, and other information.
 The Ingress controller can then automatically program a frontend load balancer to enable Ingress configuration.